 Manage Your Fixed Assets With NetSuite

-NetSuite’s comprehensive fixed asset management solution helps companies manage the entire asset life cycle from acquisition to disposal — without relying on spreadsheets and time-consuming manual accounting processes.
-NetSuite software enables businesses to maintain a detailed central register of both tangible and intangible assets across multiple locations.
+NetSuite’s comprehensive Fixed Assets Management solution helps companies manage the entire asset life cycle from acquisition to disposal—without relying on spreadsheets and time-consuming manual accounting processes.
+NetSuite software enables businesses to maintain a detailed central register of all capital assets, both tangible and intangible, across multiple locations.
 You can automatically schedule monthly depreciation calculations, as well as amortization calculations for intangible assets, using standard templates or customized scenarios.
-Companies can also automate lease payments and ensure compliance with lease accounting standards.
+Companies can also automate lease payments and maintain compliance with lease accounting standards.
 NetSuite helps companies identify ghost assets so they can stop paying to insure assets no longer in use.
-With comprehensive reporting capabilities, companies can quickly analyze costs, depreciation and amortization, lease expenses and other data for any operational area.
+With comprehensive reporting capabilities, companies can quickly analyze costs, depreciation and amortization, lease expenses, and other data for any operational area.

 Fixed Asset Management FAQ